Chart | Homepage | Notations | Please Note: Only those links — words and numbers –highlighted in yellow are active.

 The Fabric of the Universe.
 These measurements, we postulate, are within a nexus of transformation.
 Here the fabric of the universe is set by many formulas, equations, ratios, and numbers; it is all about to begin to be woven as a fabric.
 This nexus should probably include activity and functions within pi (Π) within the most simple definitions of the radius of the circle as well as a first group of notations, probably three or more notations (steps or layers), but less than 20.

-• If pre-Planck Length and Planck Time, are these values within the transformation nexus between the finite and infinite?
+• If we assume a pre-Planck Length and pre-Planck Time, are these values within the transformation nexus between the finite and infinite?

 • Could these be earliest possible measurements of the movements of the radii and diameters of circles and spheres?